Image

 Client-Centered Approach Focused on Protecting Your Future

-• Self-Defense or Defending Others: If you acted to stop immediate harm in Webster County, MO, Missouri law may protect your actions, even in serious situations.
+• Self-Defense or Defense of Others: If you acted to defend yourself or someone else from immediate danger in the Webster County, MO area, Missouri law may justify your actions, even in cases involving serious harm.

-• Improper Interrogation or Miranda Violations: Statements obtained in or around Webster County, MO without proper legal safeguards may be excluded from evidence.
+• Miranda or Statement Issues: Statements obtained in or around Webster County, MO without proper legal safeguards may be excluded from evidence.

-• No Clear Intent: In some Webster County, MO cases, prosecutors must show a certain mental state.
+• Failure to Establish Intent: In some Webster County, MO cases, prosecutors must show a certain mental state.
 If they can’t prove it, the charges may not hold.

 Get Help from a Skilled Webster County, MO Manslaughter Defense Attorney at Combs Waterkotte

-A manslaughter charge in Webster County, MO can turn your life upside down, but what you do next matters.
+A manslaughter charge in Webster County, MO can feel overwhelming, but it does not define what happens next.

 At Combs Waterkotte, we are committed to protecting your rights, defending your freedom, and guiding you through every step of the legal process.